arkency/posts/posts/2013-12-08-rails4-preloading.md

 ```

 It is a completely different story, isn't it?
 The whole mystery is that Rails
 has 2 ways of preloading data.
-One is using separate db queries to obtain the addtional
+One is using separate db queries to obtain the additional
 data.
 And one is using one query (with `left join`) to get them all.

 If you use `#preload`, it means you always want separate queries.
 If you use